mrtsfn601/mustafa-project/docs/WIKI.md

 ### PEG Ratio (Price-Earnings to Growth Ratio)

-The PEG ratio is a valuation metric that compares a company's price-to-earnings (P/E) ratio to its earnings growth rate.
-This gives investors a way to see if they are paying too much or too little for a stock relative to its potential growth.
+The PEG ratio is a valuation metric that enhances the traditional price-to-earnings (P/E) ratio by incorporating a company's earnings growth rate.
+It helps investors determine if they are paying too much or too little for a stock relative to its growth potential.

-The Price-to-Earnings (P/E) trailing twelve months (TTM) ratio tells you how much investors are willing to pay for each dollar of earnings.
+The Price-to-Earnings (P/E) ratio, calculated over the trailing twelve months (TTM), indicates how much investors are willing to pay for each dollar of earnings.

 ```
 P/E Ratio (TTM) = Price per Share / Earnings per Share (TTM)
 ```

-Where `Price per Share` is the current price of a stock, `Earnings per Share (TTM)` is the company's profit divided by the number of outstanding shares over the trailing twelve months.
+Here, `Price per Share` refers to the current stock price, while `Earnings per Share (TTM)` is the company's profit divided by the number of outstanding shares over the past twelve months.

-The Annual Earnings per Share Growth Rate (Annual EPS Growth or Earnings Growth Rate) tells you how much a company's earnings are growing year over year.
+The Annual Earnings per Share Growth Rate (Annual EPS Growth or Earnings Growth Rate) measures how much a company's earnings are increasing year over year.

 ```
-Annual EPS Growth = (Current EPS - Previous EPS) / Previous EPS * 100
+Annual EPS Growth Rate = (Current EPS - Previous EPS) / Previous EPS * 100
 ```

-Where `Current EPS` is the most recent earnings per share, `Previous EPS` is the earnings per share from the previous year, `100` is used to convert the result to a percentage.
+Here, `Current EPS` represents the most recent earnings per share, and `Previous EPS` is the earnings per share from the previous year.
+Multiplying by `100` converts the result to a percentage.

 By comparing the two, you can see if a stock is overvalued or undervalued.

 ```
-PEG Ratio = P/E Ratio / Earnings Growth Rate
+PEG Ratio = P/E Ratio / Annual EPS Growth Rate
 ```

 A PEG ratio of 1 typically suggests that a stock is fairly valued, meaning its price reflects its expected earnings growth.
 A PEG ratio below 1 might indicate that a stock is undervalued, while a ratio above 1 could suggest it's overvalued.

-PEG Ratio valuation is not perfect, used as a quick check to a stock's value, and only when Earnings are consistently increasing.
+It's important to note that the PEG ratio is most effective when applied to companies with consistent earnings growth.
+It should be used as a quick check rather than a definitive measure of a stock's value.
+Other factors should also be considered when evaluating a stock's true worth.

 [Top](#wiki)